automategreen/home-controller/Readme.md

 }
 ```

 `timeout` is the number of milliseconds to wait before checking the status.
-If time is omited or null, the command doesn't check the status.  timeout should be set to zero to check imidiatly
+If time is omitted or null, the command doesn't check the status.  timeout should be set to zero to check immediately

 #### Insteon.directCommand(id, command, [param,] [timeout,] callback)

 Send direct command to Insteon device.

-`id` is a hex string of lenght 6.
+`id` is a hex string of length 6.

 `command` can either be a hex string (length 2) or an object.
 The string must be a standard direct command.
 If command is a string, then `param` can also be passed.
 The `param` will be defaulted to `'00'`.
 If the command is an extended command, it must be passed as an object with the extended property.